Blackshadow8910/LoginCleanArchitecture/README.md

 `interface_adaptor` package.
 Each `View` will listen to its `ViewModel`, and react when it hears that there have been changes.

-When the main program creates a `View`, it injects the `ViewModel`.
+When the view program creates a `View`, it injects the `ViewModel`.

 When the user performs an action, perhaps clicking a button, it causes a call on an _action method_.
 When you create a button, you need to tell it to call an